Supplement to the Akkadian Dictionaries (eSAD)

 Supplement to the Akkadian Dictionaries:

-Supplement to the Akkadian Dictionaries, Volume B, P. Harrassowitz 2018 (in press).
+Supplement to the Akkadian Dictionaries, Volume B, P., Leipziger Altorientalistische Studien Band 7,1, Harrassowitz (Wiesbaden) 2018.
 Divergences or additions to the print version are marked yellow in the digital version (eSAD) .